kyeah/kyeh.me/_posts/2021-05-01-building-new-relic-alarms.md

 summary: "How alarms work in New Relic."
 ---

-# The Basics
+In recent months, New Relic has made leaps and bounds in supporting the observability features that users have requested for years.
+Their unified product, New Relic One, has seen constant iterations and improvements, and they're slowly shedding away their market identity as part of the old and outdated guard of monitoring tools.

+At the same time, their tooling often appears with quirks and missing gaps, glaring for folks who have come from other tools like Grafana or Splunk.
+Building alerts in New Relic, to me, has always been a bit clunky — with lots of barriers and snags in the way of the metrics I care about.

+In order to properly approach the design of a New Relic alert, I've found that it's important to understand the way it's been built.
+A lot of concepts are familiar to other monitoring and alerting systems, but subtle nuances can make an outsized impact on the overall behavior of an alert, affecting how quickly your team can triage and respond to issues.
+And some limitations mean that certain types of alerts, for certain types of systems, aren't feasible at all.

+# Anatomy of an Alarm

 A New Relic alarm is built on top of a New Relic data query, written in NRQL, which outputs a single value.
 This query is run on a periodic basis, and when the conditions of an alarm are met, the alarm notifies PagerDuty.

-# Anatomy of an Alarm

 ## Aggregation Windows